French nobility: Origins of French nobility

-In the 18th century, the comte de Boulainvilliers, a rural noble, posited the belief that French nobility had descended from the victorious Franks, while non-nobles descended from the conquered Gauls.
-The theory had no validity, but offered a comforting myth for an impoverished noble class.
+In the 18th century, the comte de Boulainvilliers, a rural noble, posited the belief that French nobility had descended from the victorious Franks, while non-nobles descended from the conquered Gallo-Romans and subdued Germanic tribes that had also attempted to seize Gaul before the Franks, such as the Alemanni and Visigoths.
+The theory had no proven basis, but offered a comforting myth for an increasingly impoverished noble class.

 The French historian Guy Chaussinand-Nogaret, specialist of the French nobility in the 18th century, writes that some historians mistakenly confused the knightly nobility (noblesse chevaleresque) with the sword nobility (noblesse d'épée) that they opposed the robe nobility.
 He reminds that sword nobility and robe nobility are states, professions and not social classes within the French nobility and that they often merge within the same family.
 He writes that the notion of sword nobility means nothing and he reminds us that the King of France did not establish a military nobility until 1750.